geogardenclub/geogardenclub.github.io/docs/user-guide/badges.md

 Tag your observations with the appropriate tags to earn badges.
 For example, to earn the Compost Champion Badge, tag your observations with #Compost, #CompostTea, #HugelCulture, #VermiCulture, or #Worms.
 The app will automatically track your progress and award you the badge when you have met the requirements.

 <img width="300" src="/img/user-guide/tag-example.png"/>

-_You can add or subtract tags to your observations by [Updating the observation](/docs/user-guide/observations#editing-an-observation) after it has been created._